-Oprah Winfrey Hosts Wedding For Gayle King’s Daughter At Her California Home
+Oprah Winfrey Hosts Wedding For Gayle King's Daughter At Her California Home

 "Oh Gayle!!!
 How beautiful and wonderful!!!
 So happy for you and Kirby!
 And of course, Virgil!" added actress Rita Wilson.

-In the Oprah magazine article, Gayle said that her children are very close and that having Will perform his sister’s wedding ceremony felt “meant to be.”

-After the vow exchange, there was “socially distant hors d’oeuvres and cake, and socially distant dancing,” she added.
+After the vow exchange, there were "socially distant hors d'oeuvres and cake, and socially distant dancing," she added.

 A photographer happened to be on-site because he was on Oprah's property shooting something that "got canceled at the last minute," so he ended up snapping professional photographs while still following pandemic protocols.
 Gayle described the pics as "stunning."